elohimfr/sk_model/README.md

 ### How to use

-1) Download skmodel.c
+1) Download skmodel.c.

-2) Download [mt19937ar.c](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html) in the same folder
+2) Download [mt19937ar.c](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html) in the same folder.

-3) Set the parameters
+3) Set the parameters.

-The following parameters have to be set by the user in the code before compiling.
+The user has to set the following parameters in the code before compiling.

 Parameters:
  * Number of spins (N);